tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * What are algorithmic trading evaluation metrics?

-  **Answer:** Metrics that showcase information such as overall portfolio or per-trade performance.
+  **Answer:** Metrics that showcase information such as the overall portfolio or per-trade performance.
 Examples include cash balance, total portfolio value, per-trade profits and losses, and dates of entry and exit trades.

 * What is a trading dashboard?

-  **Answer:** Like other dashboards, a *trading dashboard* consolidates and presents multiple facets of information pertaining to the performance of an algorithmic trading application, allowing a user to interact with the data via tables and plots (visualizations).
+  **Answer:** Like other dashboards, a *trading dashboard* consolidates and presents multiple facets of information about the performance of an algorithmic trading application, allowing a user to interact with the data via tables and plots (visualizations).

 Then, create some excitement around the day by mentioning the following points:

-* The goal of today's lesson is to take what students learned in day 1 and put the concepts together to formulate an end-to-end full stack trading application that is capable of pulling financial data, generating signals, backtesting, executing a trade strategy, evaluating results, and generating dashboard visualizations in a single workflow.
+* The goal of today's lesson is to take what students learned in day one and put the concepts together to formulate an end-to-end full-stack trading application that is capable of pulling financial data, generating signals, backtesting, executing a trading strategy, evaluating results, and generating dashboard visualizations in a single workflow.

 * Creating a trading application from scratch should hopefully dispel the esoteric nature of developing algorithmic trading applications similar to those offered from commercial services, and allows for the ability to add additional features in the future, should students desire to do so.

-* By the end of today's lesson, students should have a working trading application that they can demo to future employers, as well as use as the foundation for their own custom trading application if they decide to further expand upon it.
+* By the end of today's lesson, students should have a working trading application that they can demo to future employers, as well as use as the foundation for their custom trading application if they decide to further expand upon it.

 Answer any questions before moving on.